umccr/google_lims/docs/a_z_setting_up_bcbio_run.md

 If this is for WTS, follow the [bcbioSetup_WTS](https://github.com/umccr/google_lims/blob/master/analysis/bcbioSetup_WTS.Rmd)

-Each of these workflows should result in two files: TIMESTAMP_PROJECT.csv and TIMESTAMP_PROJECT.sh file.
+Each of these workflows should result in two files: TIMESTAMP_PROJECT.csv and TIMESTAMP_PROJECT.sh file, per subject folder.

 ## 2. Running the samples